kubermatic/kubermatic/docs/proposals/user-cluster-mla.md

     - Adds / removes users to / from Grafana Organizations when users are added / removed to / from KKP Projects.
     - Configures data sources for individual User Clusters in Grafana Organizations and in the Superuser Organization.
 - IAP:
-    - Deploy and Configures one Ingress and IAP per each User Cluster.
+    - Deploy and Configures one Ingress and configures IAP per each User Cluster.

 ## Future Work & Enhancements